dezuivere/Quizz/README.md

 # quizzz
-A simple quiz using HTML,CSS and JS.
+A simple quiz application using HTML,CSS and JS.